canada-ca/micro-acquisition/_pages/en/supplier-guide.md

 ## Ready to apply?

 You apply to Micro-Acquisition opportunities by email to this address *add email address*.
-Before sending your email, verify that you have included the following in your email:
+Please include the following information in your email:

 - The name of the opportunity you are applying for
 - Your name
 - Your business name (if different from your name)
 - Responses to all of the Evaluation Criteria for the opportunity you are applying for
+- One of the following written statements:

+  1. I affirm that I am Canadian and/or First Nations, Métis, Inuit or
+  2. I affirm that I have all the relevant work permits to work in Canada

 Note that these requirements are marked as a pass/fail.
 You will not be graded on each but a pass is required for each item in order to be able to be considered for an opportunity.